Last updated: 30 November 2018

 Option 4 - Build quality links to your page

 Options 1 to 3 are all about indexing a web page (getting it included in Google's search results).
-Building quality links to your site will also help it to rank well and appear high in Google's results.
+Building quality links also helps to rank well.
 In addition to links, other ways to rank well are to:

 - Include 1 or 2 important keywords once in the Meta Title, Meta Description, URL and h1 title of the page you want to rank for.